Family Child Care VS Daycare Centres What’s The Difference

 Choosing child care in British Columbia is a big decision, and for many families it comes down to two main options: family child care (home-based care) and large centre daycare (group child care centres).
 Both are regulated under provincial guidelines when licensed, but they offer very different experiences for children and families.

+You would not believe how many people don’t understand the difference and are shocked when they come for an interview at my home.
 Here’s a complete breakdown to help you understand the difference, the benefits of each, and why parents might choose one over the other.

 Understanding the Two Types of Care in BC